SciDataContainer/SciDataContainer/README.md

 ## File Formats

 The container class can handle virtually any file format.
-However, in order to store and read a file format, it needs to know how to convert the respective Python object into a bytes stream and vice versa.
+However, in order to store and read a certain file format, it needs to know how to convert the respective Python object into a bytes stream and vice versa.
 File formats are identified by their file extension.
 The following file extentions are currently supported by `scidatacontainer` out of the box:

 | Extension | File format | Python object | Required modules |
 | --- | --- | --- | --- |